y4ssi/ss-gcp/README.md

 }
 ```

-This `ConfigMap` and deployment configuration ensure that Nginx displays the pod name, IP, and namespace.
+This `ConfigMap` and deployment configuration ensure that Nginx displays the pod name, IP, namespace and node name